 From the very start of your research, you will collect, produce and use data.
-Research Data Management (RDM) is part of the research process.
+Research Data Management (RDM) contributes to the research process.
 It covers all activities involved in collecting, describing, storing, processing, analysing, archiving and accessing data.

 How to manage research data?